MA Creative Writing and Literature for Educators

 The first foundational course — Reading Like a Writer — introduces the practice of writerly exegesis and the focus on how meaning is created.
 Students tell us that the residency is the program’s highlight.
 It’s where students meet their professors and classmates, make long-term connections, and participate in insightful workshops that will give you tools to bring back to your classroom and use in your own writing.
 The subsequent writing courses are designed specifically to provide both a creative and writerly/analytical experience in each of the major genres the educators are likely to see in student work.
 The literature courses offer greater breadth and enriched understanding and connection to the advanced readerly aspects of the literature often taught in high school.
 Specifically, they address:

-- areas of the traditional high school curriculum (Shakespeare, young adult literature),
+- Areas of the traditional high school curriculum (Shakespeare, young adult literature),

-- non-Western literature (African writers, world literature),
+- Non-Western literature (African writers, world literature),

-- cross/intercultural literature (ethnic American literature), and
+- Cross/intercultural literature (ethnic American literature), and

 To earn the MA degree, students must attend the three-day residency (2 credits) and complete the following seven courses (four credits each) for a total of 30 credits: